renovate-bot/GoogleCloudPlatform-_-risk-and-research-blueprints/examples/risk/loadtest/QUICKSTART.md

 ## Overview

-This is an example of running a loadtest library on Google Cloud Infrastructure.
+This is an example of running a loadtest library on Google Cloud infrastructure.

 It will run using GKE horizontal pod autoscaler orchestrated using Pub/Sub, and will also run on Cloud Run through BigQuery.
-For details on the loadtest library, see its [README.md](src/README.md).
+For details on the loadtest library, see its [README.md](https://github.com/GoogleCloudPlatform/risk-and-research-blueprints/blob/main/examples/risk/loadtest/src/README.md).
 The same techniques can be used to run any kind of library that is exposing gRPC.

 Cloud Logging, Pub/Sub, Cloud Monitoring, BigQuery, and Looker Studio will all be used